uditalias/injex/README.md

 		}
 	}
 	```
-Note that the `run` method can return a `Promise` for async bootstrap.
+Note that the `run` method can return a Promise for async bootstrapping.

 ### `@inject()`
-- Injects a module as a dependency into another module.
+- Used to inject a module as a dependency into other modules.
 You can use the module name or its type.
 For example:
 	```typescript
 	@define()
 	class Mail {